 Track 2: Digital Quality Measurement Development and Implementation

-Understanding the new measure formats and digitalization is moving towards enabling the full potential of dQMs to improve healthcare quality.
+This track is about measure development and implementation.
+We will walk participants through the new measure formats and how digitalization is moving towards enabling the full potential of dQMs to improve healthcare quality.

 Anne Marie Smith, MHA

 Anne Smith is an Assistant Vice President in Performance Measurement at the National Committee for Quality Assurance (NCQA).
 She assists in the annual updates for the electronic clinical quality measures (eCQM) used in the Centers for Medicare and Medicaid Services (CMS) programs and oversees the annual production of HEDIS products, including the digital measure packages.

 Prior to joining NCQA, Anne was Project Analyst at UnitedHealthCare where she worked to ensure data validity as a liaison between research sponsors and programming staff.
 Research projects included a Stroke PORT for the AHCPR, “Evaluation of Treatment Outcome for Children with Acute Otitis Media Using an HMO Claims Database” with the Center for Disease Control, and a clinical profiling pilot project.
 Eventually, Anne focused on managing the integration of data and production of HEDIS reports for UnitedHealthCare health plans.

 In addition, she participated in several NCQA committees, including the Technical Advisory Group and the Audit Methodology Panel.
 Anne holds a Bachelor of Science in Nursing from St. Olaf College and a Masters in Health Administration with an emphasis in Health Informatics from the University of Phoenix.